aaronisaacm/wifi-pineapple-cloner-builds/README.md

 <br>

 Remember that...
-* If you are going to use this on hardware with a single wifi board you have to add a second.
+* If you are going to use this on hardware with a single wifi adapter you have to add a second.
 * If your hardware has less than 32 megabytes of space you have to use a pendrive.
 * The pendrive has to be formatted from the pineapple panel `Advanced > USB & Storage > Format SD Card`.
 * When pineapple starts it will run the 20-sd-universal script and install the missing packages on the pendrive from internet.
+  If you want to install them manually you can run this:
+  `opkg update && opkg --dest sd install python-logging python-openssl python-sqlite3 python-codecs && python -m compileall`
 <br>

 Brand | Device | Type | CPU (MHz) | Flash (MB) | RAM (MB) | Download |